 From what doesn’t get claimed, gets either sold or donated in my neighborhood buy nothing group or to our local thrift store!
 If you’re selling clothes, check out this post with 11 places to sell your clothes.

 When it comes to donating, check out your local thrift store first (one I like is Arc’s Value Village).
 There are lots of great places to donate items to and even some that pick up items (in MN you can even have some places pick up your items like Salvation Army or DAV).
 I schedule out donation pickups every other week during the challenge to help keep me motivated.

 When you put things in the “fix” category, set a time limit for yourself.
 If you have clothes that need to be altered set an appointment with your seamstress BEFORE this challenge ends.
 If you haven’t brought them in within 2 weeks they should go to the donate pile.

 Same with everything else.
 Set a date the items need to be fixed by, set an alert in your phone, and if it’s not fixed by then, then donate them!

 And lastly, items to throw away.
-This should be your last resort but things that can’t be donated or fixed (like old papers, broken items or clothes that can’t be mended) belong here.
+This should be your last resort but things that can’t be donated or fixed (like old papers, broken items or etc) belong here.

 30 Day Declutter Challenge